SCOPE-FE: Structured Control of Operator and Pairwise Exploration for Feature Engineering via Quality-Aware Candidate-Space Reduction: SCOPE-FE

-For each operator $o \in O$, we randomly construct $n_{\text{cand}}$ candidate features by applying $o$ to sampled features.
+For each operator $o\in O$, we randomly construct $n_{\mathrm{cand}}$ candidate features by applying $o$ to sampled features.
 The improvement of each candidate, $\Delta(\phi_j)$, is evaluated using the FeatureBoost mechanism defined in Eq.~\eqref{eq:featureboost}.
 By considering only the top-$k$ improvements, we prevent strong signals from being diluted by uninformative random pairs.
-The operator score is computed as follows: The final selected operator set $O^*$ consists of the $N_{\text{top}}$ highest-scoring operators according to $\mathrm{Score}(o)$.
-Algorithm~4.3 describes the complete \emph{OperatorProbing} procedure.
+The operator score is computed as follows: